 - Access Filters – Access filters limit the dataset at the row-level by adding mandatory filters based on what user is viewing the report.
 Access filters are created by first defining a user/row-level-value mapping <data source access filter menu>, and then associating that mapping with the appropriate column in the metadata layer <view access filters>

-- Data Source Substitution – DS Sub is a multi-tenancy functionality paired with client organisations that allows you to switch what datasource a report is running against, based on what organisation the user is in at the time that report is run.
+- Data Source Substitution – DS Sub is a multi-tenancy functionality paired with client organizations that allows you to switch what data source a report is running against, based on what organization the user is in at the time that report is run.
 Use this feature if you currently separate client data by databases with shared schemas, but only want to create one report

 - Column Level security – Each column in Yellowfin can be secured individually allowing you to prevent sensitive information from being queried in an ad-hoc report creation capacity.